 Before finalizing any SOP, give the document to someone who was not involved in building it and ask them to execute the process using only the SOP as a guide, no questions allowed.
 Watch where they get stuck.
 Watch where they make assumptions.
 Watch where they do something differently than you intended.

 Every one of those moments is a gap in the document.
 Address the gaps before the SOP is considered final.
+What makes an SOP actually transferable covers the full criteria if you want to pressure-test your draft against the standard.

 Common gaps the transferability test surfaces: